mainkoon81/Toy05-Stochastics/README.md

 ### Random Function and Random Process
 - Random Function?

+  : It is a function of an arbitrary argument `t` whose values are defined in terms of a certain experiment and may vary with the outcome of this experiment according to a given probability distribution.
 - Random Process?

   : It is simply a collection of random variables indexed by time.
 It is a time-varying function that assigns the outcome of a random experiment to each time instant: X(`t`). so...for a fixed `t`, it becomes a random variable!